-3.0 Methodology
+3.0 Methodological Approach

-3.1 Pre-engagement Discussion with PIND Officials
+3.1 Pre-engagementDiscussion with the PINDOfficials

-The EO (Engagement Officer) organized a preengagement discussion on the study in which the EO and six PIND staff participated in onboarding the consultant into PIND.
+The Engagement Officer organized a preengagement discussion on the study in which the Liaison Officer (LO) and six PIND staff participated in on-board the Consultant into PIND.
 The discussion afforded both parties to seek clarifications as necessary before the commencement of activities.